processone/ejabberd/test/docker/README.md

 You can start the Docker environment with Docker Compose, from ejabberd repository root.

-The following command will launch MySQL, MSSQL, PostgreSQL, Redis and keep the console attached to it.
+The following command will launch MS SQL, MySQL, PostgreSQL, Redis and keep the console attached to it.

 ```